DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Really!?"

-Seeing how stone demon, which weight is over 100kg, was sent flying with just human strength.
+Seeing how stone demon, with weight over 100kg, was sent flying with just human strength.
-Saki yelled out of surprise.
+Saki yelled out in a surprise.

 Impact from burst at single single point.
 You stiffen all muscles and strike with all of your power and weight.